 Desi Ghee Vs Coconut Oil

-Ghee and Coconut oil are both source of fats and that may not traditionally be thought of as healthy but they both can offer some benefits to our health.
+Ghee and Coconut oil are sources of fat and that may not traditionally be thought of as healthy but they both can offer some benefits to our health.
 Coconut oil and ghee, both are calorie-dense.
-The fats in coconut oil are primarily saturated fats referred to as as medium chain triglycerides.
+The fats in coconut oil are primarily saturated fats referred to as medium chain triglycerides.
 These may help in balancing good cholesterol.
 But not digested in the same way as other fats.
 Ghee in moderate quantity is easy to digest and is always good for other health benefits.

 Ghee has a slightly higher amount of fat compared to butter and more calories.
 One spoon of ghee contains about 120 calories, while one teaspoon of butter contains approximately 102 calories.
 The difference in fat content varies by food manufacturer, but ghee is usually slightly more.
 Here’s a breakdown: